-Chosen by Trail Runner Magazine as one of “America’s 14 most scenic races” and by Colorado Runner as 2008’s Best Half Marathon, the Salomon Golden Leaf Half-Marathon is one of the most beautiful foot races in the Rockies.
+Chosen by Trail Runner Magazine as one of “America’s 14 most scenic races” and by Colorado Runner as 2008’s Best Half Marathon, the Ute Mountaineer Golden Leaf Half-Marathon Presented by Salomon is one of the most beautiful foot races in the Rockies.
 This 13.3 mile half marathon traverses from Snowmass Village to the heart of Aspen on mountain trails and roads at the height of Colorado’s breathtaking fall colors.

-Race Registration will close once the 1000 person participation cap is reached.
-Last year this happened within 5 hours of the start of race registration.
+Race Registration will close once the 460 person spots have been taken.
+Including the early registrants from last year’s race, the total race participation will be 1000 people.
+Last year this happened within 2 hours of the start of race registration.
+It should take less time this year.
 Once the cap has been reached, race registration is available through transfer only (please see below).
 A waiting list will not be taken.

 Race Registration Insurance

 Race registration insurance is available thru active.com when you register.
 This insurance program is optional and is unaffiliated with the organizers of the Golden Leaf Half Marathon (the Ute Mountaineer and the City of Aspen).
 When you register, you must take note of the insurance you are signing up for and how a claim is to be made.
+We recommend printing a copy of the policy.
 The Ute Mountaineer cannot answer any questions regarding this insurance.
 If you have questions and did not record contact information for your insurance policy, contact active.com customer support at 866-561-0647.